francescozanellato/PasteOnlyText/README.md

 # Configuration

-PasteOnlyText allows you to configure various options through the `PasteOnlyText.cfg` configuration file.
+PasteOnlyText allows you to configure various options through the `PasteOnlyText.txt` configuration file.
 This file lets you customize different settings to tailor the application's behavior to your needs.

 Example Configuration